Suffolk Resolves: History

-In one of his less famous rides, Paul Revere delivered a copy of the Resolves to the First Continental Congress in Philadelphia, Pennsylvania, where it was endorsed on September 17 as a show of colonial solidarity.
+Following the issuance of the Resolves, Paul Revere delivered a copy to the First Continental Congress in Philadelphia, Pennsylvania, where it was endorsed on September 17 as a show of colonial solidarity.
 In response, John Adams commented in his diary: "This was one of the happiest days of my life.
 In Congress we had generous, noble sentiments, and manly eloquence.
 This day convinced me that America will support Massachusetts or perish with her."

 Endorsement of the Suffolk Resolves and, with it the rebellion that had enveloped Massachusetts, altered the political balance in Congress and paved the way for other radical measures, such as the Continental Association, a general nonimportation agreement adopted by the First Continental Association a month later, on October 20.
 Previously, nonimportation agreements had been limited to specific localities, but this one applied throughout the rebellious colonies.
 The Committees of Safety (or Correspondence), which were formed to enforce the Continental Association, established a revolutionary infrastructure, similar to that of the Sons of Liberty during the early days of the resistance.

 A number of counties in other colonies adopted declarations of grievances against Britain before the Declaration of Independence, including the Mecklenburg Resolves and the Tryon Resolves in 1775 and at least 90 other documents favoring independence in the spring of 1776, but the resolves from the Massachusetts County Conventions in August–October 1774 were the first to promote across-the-board noncompliance with British governmental authority.